lanceman2/quickstream/README.md

 I started this project some time ago, documenting as I went along.
 I have found that documenting at an early stage was a total waste of time.
 I have, since starting this project, rewritten the "core" code of this software package at least three times.
-Each rewrite was harvesting code from the last, but the interfaces (which I documented) changed dramatically at each rewrite.
+In each rewrite I harvested code from the last writing, but the interfaces (which I documented) changed dramatically at each rewrite.
 That experience caused me to document less and less as things progressed.

-Future, but soon.
+Documentation is in the future, and likely soon.

 #### Turorials?